 The liver plays a critical role in many biologic processes essential to life.
 The liver has a remarkable regenerative capacity after significant loss.
 However, liver diseases associated with fibrosis, inflammation or viral infections impair this regenerative process and liver function deteriorates.
 Liver enzymes can become increased for many reasons, not always due to primary liver disease.
 Clinical signs can also be non-specific, which can make diagnosis challenging.
 We will cover diseases of the liver from acute toxicity to portosystemic shunts.

 The course is run by our very own Scott Kilpatrick (EBVS and RCVS Recognised Specialist in Small Animal Internal Medicine).
-The course runs over an eight-week period and takes around 10 hours to complete.
+The course runs over a nine-week period and takes around 10 hours to complete.
 The course is delivered via video webinars and supplemented with discussion forums and live chats with the course tutor, giving you the opportunity to ask questions or discuss cases you may be facing in your practice.

 This course is kindly sponsored by Protexin.